UnbloktTechnology/nexeraid-examples/README.md

 ## Project Structure

-1. Remember that in the `.env.example` you will find the `NEXT_PUBLIC_ENVIROMENT` to configure depending on `src/config/config.json` environment that you require
+1. Remember that in the `.env.example` you will find the `NEXT_PUBLIC_ENVIRONMENT` to configure depending on [appConfig.ts](src/appConfig.ts) environment that you require

-2. The Access Token call is provided by the endpoint in `pages/api/access_token`
+2. The Access Token call is provided by the endpoint in [src/pages/api/access_token](src/pages/api/access_token.tsx)

-3. The SDK of KYC Client is initialized in `pages/client/component`
+3. The SDK of KYC Client is initialized in [src/features/client/KYCFlow.tsx](src/features/kyc/KYCFlow.tsx)

-4. The KYC Client binding button is placed on `pages/client/component`
+4. The KYC Client binding button is placed on [src/features/kyc/Client.tsx](src/features/kyc/Client.tsx)